CloudSecurityCompliance/GettingandCleaningData/README.md

 therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+There are 10299 records based on 30 users and 6 activities.

 ##Data Attribute Information
 For each record in the dataset it is provided:
 * Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 * Triaxial Angular velocity from the gyroscope.
 * A 561-feature vector with time and frequency domain variables.
-* 10299 instance based on 30 users and 6 activities
 * Its activity label.
 * An identifier of the subject who carried out the experiment.
 * Data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip